davlaf/davlaf/README.md

 ## Welcome to my github!

-- I'm a high school student looking to build experience in programming and IT
+- I'm a high school student looking to build experience in programming and IT.
-- I aspire to become a software engineer in the near future
+- I aspire to become a software engineer in the near future!
 - I'm currently learning Flutter/Dart to develop apps to create useful tools and help people who need assistance.

-Link to my first a
+Link to my first android app: https://play.google.com/store/apps/details?id=com.davlaf.average_calculator

 ### How to reach me: